jamesquinlan/dsc-techstack/topics/latex.md

 `\textbf{Some of the greatest \emph{discoveries} in science were made by accident.}`

-Moreover, some packages, e.g. Beamer, change the behaviour of `\emph` command.
+Moreover, some packages, e.g. Beamer, change the behavior of the `\emph` command.